stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 Always test the Fail-safe settings before flying.
 Turning off the transmitter should initiate a Fail-safe after one second.

 ## Telemetry
 When the sub-protocol is set to Normal with Telemetry, the receiver sends telemetry packets back to the transmitter.
-Three values are returned, a simulated RSSI, and the voltages on the Arduino pins A6 and A7.
-A receiver module with diversity is recommended when using telemetry to increase the reliability of the telemetry packets being received by the transmitter.
+Three values are returned, a simulated RSSI, and the voltages on the Arduino pins A6 and A7 as telemetry values A1 and A2.

 ## RSSI
 Because the NRF24L01 does not have an RSSI feature, the RSSI value is simulated based on the packet rate.
 The base of the RSSI calculation is the packet success rate from 0 to 100.
 This value is re-calculated approximately every 1/2 second (every 152 expected packets).
 This success percentage is then modified in real time based on packets being missed, so that if multiple packets in a row are missed the RSSI value drops without having to wait for the next re-calculation of the packet rate.